statsmodels/statsmodels/docs/source/statespace.rst

    varmax.VARMAX
    varmax.VARMAXResults

-For an example of the use of this model, see the :ref:`VARMAX example notebook <statespace_varmax_notebook>` or the very brief code snippet below:
+For an example of the use of this model, see the `VARMAX example notebook <examples/notebooks/generated/statespace_varmax_notebook.html>`__ or the very brief code snippet below:

 .. code-block:: python